Augmentation varieties and disk potentials III: Fillings and partitions

 The lch spectrum is defined by the equations corresponding to the differentials of the degree one generators.
-These generators are $\aa ,\cc_{1,1}, \cc_{1,2},\cc_{2,1},\cc_{2,2}$ as in Lemma II-\ref{II-deltacc2}.
+These generators are $\aa ,\cc_{1,1}, \ldots, \cc_{n-1,1},\cc_{1,2},\ldots, \cc_{n-1,2}$ as in Lemma II-\ref{II-deltacc2}, where the differentials were computed.
 It follows that the lch spectrum is as stated. \end{proof}

 The Lemma above gives an example of a Legendrian where the augmentation variety and the lch spectrum disagree.

 We compute the geometric augmentation variety of a Legendrian with three components and show that the augmentation variety has four irreducible components.
 Consider the Legendrian